Continuing the Tradition of Recognizing Excellence in Nursing

-Registered Nurses in Colorado Springs are nominated by colleagues and friends and recognized at an Awards dinner on March 16, 2013 at the Crowne Plaza Hotel.
-The goal of the Nightingale 2013 Event is to recognize these outstanding nurses and to raise funds for next years award event, scholarships and educational activities for nurses in our area.
+Registered Nurses in Colorado Springs are nominated by colleagues and friends and recognized at an Awards dinner on March 11, 2016 at the The Pinery.
+The goal of the Nightingale Event is to recognize these outstanding nurses and to raise funds for next years award event, scholarships and educational activities for nurses in our area.

 Registered nurses throughout the state are nominated in the fall of each year by solicitation from 7 regions throughout the state (Central, Southeast, Southwest, San Luis Valley, Western, Centennial, Colorado Springs).
 Each region hosts a local event for nominees in their area where 6 finalists (or Luminaries) are recognized.
 Luminaries are then sent to the State Selection Committee for consideration for receipt of a Nightingale Award.
 Six Nightingale Award Winners (state level) will be selected.

 The Luminaries (regional level) and Nightingale Award winners (state level) will be from one of each of the following six categories/areas of recognition: